EUCANCan/oncoliner/tools/pipeline_designer/README.md

 ### Output

-The pipeline designer will generate a series of files in the output folder.
-Most of them are intermediate files that are used by the pipeline designer to generate the final output files and recover in case of failure.
+Pipeline Designer generates a series of files in the output folder.
+Most of them are intermediate files that are used by Pipeline Designer to generate the final output files and recover in case of failure.
 The most important ones are the `.csv` files in `$OUTPUT_FOLDER/improvement_list`.

 Each output `.csv` file is named after the variant type and the variant size (e.g `SNV_1.csv` contains the callers combinations results for SNVs of size 1).
 Each file contains the following columns: